 Buying a car is a major event, so it’s no surprise that it takes a little bit of elbow grease to ensure you’re getting the best bang for your buck.
 Understanding how a car dealership makes its money and increases its profit margins empowers you to level the playing field as soon as you enter the financing office.

 From there, it’s as simple as knowing the price you’re willing to pay and knowing when to walk away from a bad deal.
-It’s very unlikely any car salesman wants to lose a sale so being firm on your final number while avoiding pricey extras could very likely lead to a good deal that works for everyone.
+No car salesman wants to lose a sale.
+So, be firm on your final number while avoiding pricey extras could very likely lead to a good deal that works for everyone.